Is God a Bigot and a Homophobe?

 It’s a simple question.
 Most Christians claim to believe in a God who is

 loving, compassionate, wise and just.
-But many of them — perhaps the majority — seem to also believe that God is a homophobic,
+But many of them — probably the majority — seem to also believe that God is a homophobic,

 intolerant bigot who favors Jews over Palestinians, heterosexuals over homosexuals, and Christians over billions of other people who are

 all condemned to an "eternal hell" for not believing in Jesus Christ.

 Is it loving, compassionate, wise or just to be a bigot?
 Is God a card-carrying member of the KKK?
 Will the prophesied thousand-year

 reign of Jesus Christ produce more suffering than the abortive Third Reich's?

 According to most conservative Christians, God is a homophobe.
 According to them, if there is anything the Bible is absolutely clear